odow/StochOptFormat/README.md

 - Control variables

   Control variables are decisions taken by the agent within a node.
-They remain local to the node, and their values are not need by the agent in future nodes to make a decision.
+They remain local to the node, and their values are not needed by the agent in future nodes to make a decision.

 - Subproblem

-  In the policy graph paper [1], the dynamics of the system with each node are split into a transition function, a set of feasible controls, and a stage objective.
+  In the policy graph paper [1], the dynamics of the system within each node are split into a transition function, a set of feasible controls, and an objective.
 Rather than represent these directly in the file format, we find it more convenient to combine these three things in an optimization problem we refer to as the _subproblem_.